xinitrc/xinitrc.de/posts/2013-11-03-Running-in-circles.md

 ---
 title: Running in circles
-tags: math, svg, graphs, graph theory
+tags: math, svg, graphs, graph theory, cycles, cycle freeness
 ---

 Even though the title would work for the reason this blog post is out so late, it should have been published monday evening, I still like to do a little math (it's better for my blood pressure anyways).